 How much would it help her if she could bounce back faster, before the cycle gets going?

-But “changing your attitude” is NOT just matter of “flipping a switch,” especially if getting down and being hard on yourself has been your “default” for a while.
+Then again, “changing a perfectionistic mindset” is NOT just matter of “flipping a switch,” especially if it’s been the “default” for a while.